cainhill/render-engine/README.md

 ## 📦 Installation Steps

-This script is designed to run exclusively within a Docker container environment pre-configured with Python and FFmpeg , which you will need to set up with the following steps.
+This script is designed to run exclusively within a Docker container environment pre-configured with Python and FFmpeg, which you will need to set up with the following steps.

 1. **Create directories on the host machine**